locallyoptimistic/LocallyOptimistic/content/post/adding_context_with_annotations.md

 * Compared to other data best practices, keeping an annotations log is a pretty manual process that requires you stay plugged into all of the areas of the business
 * If the annotations log has multiple contributors (vs. one owner) you may run into some inconsistencies with nomenclature and / or notable events that were missed completely or added twice

 Sometimes numbers speak for themselves.
-Other times, they just need a little context.
+Other times, they need a little context.